admullen93/admullen93.github.io/README.md

 # VA Slack Enterprise Handbook

 Welcome to the VA Slack Enterprise Handbook.
+If you already have an account, you may sign in at: !!!
 The following resources will help you get started with Slack Enterprise at the VA.

 Visit [Getting Started](pages/getting-started) for a guide on setting up your Slack Enterprise account.